Pplew/irfa_long_memory_volatility/README.md

 Organisation of VaR results

-Violation counts and unconditional coverage
+Violation counts and unconditional coverage based on Kupiec (1995) test.

 Block 07 – Robustness